Ray Cummings: Later work

 During the 1940s, with his literary career in eclipse, Cummings anonymously scripted comic book stories for Timely Comics, the predecessor to Marvel Comics.
-He recycled the plot of The Girl in the Golden Atom for a two-part Captain America tale, Princess of the Atom (Captain America Comics #25 & 26).
+He recycled the plot of The Princess of the Atom for a two-part Captain America tale, Princess of the Atom (Captain America Comics #25 & 26).
 He also contributed stories to the Human Torch and Sub-Mariner, which his daughter Betty Cummings often penned.

 Cummings died on January 22, 1957, at Mount Vernon, New York, of a cerebral hemorrhage.